 10 Best Navigation Gesture Apps for Android

 Here are the top 10 best navigation gesture apps for Android.
 Note that most of these apps will require some tweaking in the accessibility settings, and some might require root access to be truly effective.
+But all in all, they can be good shortcut so that you can maximize your phone’s performance.

 1. One Hand Operation+